 Global variables

-A FunC program primarily consists of function declarations/definitions and global variable declarations.
-This section focuses on the latter.
+A FunC program is a list of function declarations, function definitions, and global variable declarations.
+This section focuses on global variables.

 A global variable is declared using the global